bbc/audiowaveform/README.md

 #### `--input-filename`, `-i <filename>`

-Input filename, which should be a MP3, WAV, FLAC, or Ogg Vorbis audio file, or a binary waveform data file.
-By default, audiowaveform uses the file extension to decide how to read the input file (either .mp3, .wav, .flac, .ogg, .oga, or .dat, as appropriate), but this can be overridden by the `--input-format` option.
+Input filename, which should be a MP3, WAV, FLAC, Ogg Vorbis, or Opus audio file, or a binary waveform data file.
+By default, audiowaveform uses the file extension to decide how to read the input file (either .mp3, .wav, .flac, .ogg, .oga, .opus, or .dat, as appropriate), but this can be overridden by the `--input-format` option.
 If the `--input-filename` option is `-` or is omitted, audiowaveform reads from standard input, and the `--input-format` option must be used to specify the data format.

+Note that Opus support requires libsndfile 1.0.29 or later, so may not be available on all systems.

 #### `--output-filename`, `-o <filename>`